Individual and Collective Integration

 The world is as we dream it; our thoughts, intentions, and actions affect our experience of reality and the world at large.
 Our level of consciousness therefore plays a vital role in determining our dreams and creations.
 As within, so without.
 Either we create unconsciously by chance or consciously by choice.
 The question then is: What is the level of our consciousness?
 And what are we choosing to dream and create?

-The purpose of The Massachusetts Republic is to create The Better World We Know In Our Hearts Is Possible.
+The purpose of The Massachusetts Republic is to create The Better World We Know In Our Hearts Is Possible; a peaceful, healthy, sustainable/regenerative, and thriving world.
 The Massachusetts Republic is creating a new society, The Better World We Know In Our Hearts Is Possible, based on an understanding of the problems of our existing society and a vision of a new society based on the ideals of Rudolf Steiner's threefold social order, addressed on the Threefolding page, and the ideals of Integration addressed here.

-Integration is based on an understanding that our state of being; our consciousness, our awareness of the world around us and within us, is primary, and gives rise to integrated and intentional conduct.
+Integration is based on an understanding that our state of being; our consciousness, our awareness of the world within us and around us - is primary, and gives rise to conscious, integrated, and intentional conduct and actions.

-Ideally, individuals and community members know how to integrate themselves, which includes:
+Ideally, individuals and community members know how to integrate themselves, especially when experiencing fragmentation, which includes:

 “No problem can be solved from the same level of consciousness that created it.” - Albert Einstein